Judge rejects arrest warrant for Samsung heir

 Lee and Moon's cases are part of the far-reaching scandal that has driven hundreds of thousands of South Korean protestors to the streets and prompted lawmakers to vote to impeach Park.
 Other top South Korean companies are also under investigation.

-Lee isn't the first South Korean business leader to face accusations of corruption, and he probably won't be the last.
+Lee, who's 48 years old, isn't the first South Korean business leader to face accusations of corruption, and he probably won't be the last.
 His father, Samsung Group Chairman Lee Kun-hee, was convicted twice -- and pardoned twice.
+Prosecutors have raided the offices of other big conglomerates in the country as part of the investigation.

+Top business leaders are so frequently accused of corruption in South Korea that "it's almost a rite of passage," said David Kang, director of the University of California's Korean Studies Institute.

 -- Stella Ko contributed to this report.